AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphlql-api-content-fragments.md

 ## Filtering {#filtering}

+Filtering in your GraphQL queries allows you to return specific data.
+Filtering uses a syntax based on logical operators and expressions.

-See the [Sample Queries](/help/assets/content-fragments/content-fragments-graphql.md#graphql-sample-queries) for examples.
+For examples, see the [Sample Queries](/help/assets/content-fragments/content-fragments-graphql.md#graphql-sample-queries) for examples.

 <!-- to be addressed later -->